 Our incredibly supportive board of Trustees

 Helen is the Boss.
-She has lived in the area for 30 years and knows the samburu people intimately.
-She has paved the way for conservation in Northern Kenya and has developed a unique conservation model
+She has lived in the area for 30 years and knows the Samburu people intimately.
+She has paved the way for conservation in Northern Kenya and has developed a unique conservation model that we follow.

 Pete is project manager for humanitarian and community initiatives.
 This includes water projects, dams and fleet management.
-Pete has vast experience working in remote parts of Africa and has been a key player in the establishment of the trust.
+Pete has vast experience working in remote parts of Africa and is a key player in the establishment of the trust.

 Digby helps to coordinate programme implementation and run the digital structure of the trust.
 He works with the manager to ensure everything keeps working and is leading several new projects in the field.

 Mary is the Trust's family planning educator.
 Her work is to travel to all the communities and implement family planning strategies.
 Additionally educating